Pranshusingh24/Pranshusingh24/README.md

 - 👋 Hi there, I'm Pranhsu Singh!
-- 👀 I'm a passionate software developer with a keen interest in crafting innovative solutions.
+- 👀 I'm a passionate Software Developer with a keen interest in crafting innovative solutions.
 - 🌱 Currently diving deep into the world of React Js to build dynamic and responsive web applications.
 - 💞️ I'm open to exciting collaborations and always eager to learn from fellow developers.
 - 📫 Let's connect!
 Reach me at pranshusingh883@gmail.com or find me on LinkedIn- https://www.linkedin.com/in/pranshu-singh-baghel.